 “Not me, I hope,” Lightsong noted.

-“You are part of it,” Llarimar said.
-“But it is much larger than you.”
+“You are part of it.
+But it is much larger than you.”

-Lightsong said, frowning to himself, watching more servants enter.
+Lightsong frowned to himself, watching more servants enter.
 Soon, the room would be so piled with his riches that people wouldn’t be able to move in and out.

 “It’s odd, isn’t it,” Lightsong said, gesturing toward a pile of paintings.
 “Arranged like this, none of it looks beautiful anymore.
-No matter how valuable something is, throw it together like this, and it just seems like junk.”
+No matter how valuable something is, if you throw it together like this, it just seems like junk.”

 Llarimar raised an eyebrow.
 “The value in something relates to how it is treated, your grace.
 If you see these items as junk, then they are, regardless of what someone else would pay for them.”